gboeing/ppd430/syllabus/readme.md

   - 20%: final group project and presentation
   - 10%: active participation in classroom/Slack and team work

+You can expect grades to be posted within two weeks of the assignment's due date.
+There is no extra credit.
+Grades are earned solely based on how well submissions meet the requirements and how well they demonstrate your understanding of and competency in the material.
+They account for your adherence to the instructions and your peers' performance given the same instructions.
+Effort and time spent do not factor in to grades, and grades are not negotiable.
+If your demonstrated understanding of and competency in the material are not where you want them to be, start coming to office hours, refocus your effort onto more effective study strategies, and optionally consider tutoring services.

+## Submission

 See the schedule below for due dates.
-Submit everything via Blackboard.
+Submit everything via Brightspace.
 Assignments are due by 23:59:00 pacific time on their stated due dates.
+Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, excessive file size, or temporary system outages.
+If you have any technical issues when submitting, contact USC IT for resolution well before it is due.

+It is solely the student's responsibility to ensure that all submissions have gone through on time and contain the complete, working, correct files.
+Double-check and verify correct and successful submission, and fix it if necessary, before the deadline.
+You are graded solely on what you submit on Brightspace prior to the deadline.
+The timestamp in the submission system is our only official record: if it says you're late, you're late.
+Submissions outside of Brightspace (e.g., by email or on Google Drive) will not be accepted or graded.
+If your data set is too large for the submission system, you may upload *only your data set* to the USC Google Drive and provide a link to it in the first cell of your submitted Jupyter notebook that uses it.

 Late submissions are deducted 25% per day late.
-Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, or temporary system outages.
-If you have any technical issues when submitting, contact USC IT well before it is due.
-It is solely the student's responsibility to ensure that all submissions have gone through on time, so please doubly confirm complete successful submission in the system.
-The timestamp in the submission system is our official record: if it says you're late, you're late.
 Note that late final project submissions will not be accepted or graded.

-Grades in this course reflect how you have demonstrated and communicated your understanding of and competency in the material.
-They account for your adherence to the assignments' instructions and your peers' performance given the same instructions and time.
-Grades do not necessarily reflect the amount of time or effort you put in, because we cannot observe you 24 hours a day to monitor your time and effort.
-If your demonstrated understanding of and competency in the material are not where you want them to be, start coming to office hours, refocus your effort onto more effective study strategies, and consider seeking tutoring.
-Grades are non-negotiable.
-You can expect them to be posted within two weeks of the assignment's due date.

-Group exercises leverage your diversity of skills and life experiences.
-We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination and delegation are challenging but these are necessary professional skills.
-Organize, collaborate, and communicate proactively with one another.
-There will be a formal group peer review at the end of the semester to help me assign participation grades.